Gao-Group/stressbox/README.md

 The method is reported in the following paper:

 Arman Ghasemi, Wei Gao.
-"A method to apply Piola-Kirchhoff stress in molecular statics simulations", submitted.
+"A method to apply Piola-Kirchhoff stress in molecular statics simulations", https://arxiv.org/abs/2011.03694

 To use the code:
 1. Download Atomic Simulation Environment (ASE) package from https://wiki.fysik.dtu.dk/ase/, 3.19.0 version was used to test the scripts.